 Blogging has a set style to it – or at least my blogging does; and this is what I want to write, not news stories and features in the house style of some magazine.

 I’ve grown to really love the personal side of blogging and being able to add humour and anecdotes to posts rather than being simple and vanilla.
-This is why when I launched The Growing Up Guide I decided to make it a “blogazine” with a more personalised writing style so it was different to those traditional magazines.

 But does this mean that I’ve wasted three years of my life doing a journalism degree?
 Of course not.